Professional edition active

 Diagnosing PCOS in adolescent girls

-• Abnormal uterine bleeding pattern (abnormal for age or gynecologic age or symptoms that persist for 1 to 2 years)
+• Abnormal uterine bleeding pattern (abnormal for age or gynecologic age [age minus age at menarche] or symptoms that persist for 1 to 2 years)

-Pelvic ultrasonography is usually indicated only if serum androgen levels or degree of virilization suggests an ovarian tumor.
-Transvaginal ultrasonography is usually not used to diagnose PCOS in adolescent girls because it detects polycystic morphology in < 40% of girls and, used alone, does not predict the presence or development of PCOS.
+Pelvic ultrasound is usually indicated in adolescents only if serum androgen levels or degree of virilization suggests an ovarian tumor.
+Transvaginal ultrasound is usually not used to diagnose PCOS in adolescent girls because it detects polycystic morphology in < 40% of girls and, used alone, does not predict the presence or development of PCOS.

 Treatment of PCOS